 To expand on the monitor controller mute button, there are several ways of triggering this switch.
 The first is obviously the mute button on the physical controller itself.
 However, this can also be achieved via the following devices:

 What is Interruptible Fold Back (IFB)?
 IFB is a monitoring and cueing system used in broadcast and television for one-way communication from the director to on-air talent.
-IFB is typically done with audio sent to a headset or earpiece (worn by the talent) from a microphone in the control room (by the director).
+IFB is typically done with the audio sent to a headset or earpiece (worn by the talent) from a microphone in the control room (by the director).